-One of the most important things you can do after your car accident is keep a diary about the crash -- how it happened, how it affected you physically and mentally, and the impact of the accident on your life in the days and weeks afterward.
-The most thorough approach -- and the best way to strengthen your car accident claim -- is to begin making entries immediately after the accident and continue making them (ideally at least once a day, at least initially) until you recover from your injuries.
+One of the most important things you can do after a car accident is keep a diary about the crash: how it happened, how it affected you physically and mentally, and the impact of the accident on your life in the days and weeks afterward.
+The most thorough approach—and the best way to strengthen your car accident claim—is to begin making entries immediately after the accident and continue making them (ideally at least once a day, at least initially) until you recover from your injuries.
 Read on for tips on what to include, how often to write, and more.

 Be sure that the narrative tells who was involved, what happened, when and where, and how.
 Include a description of weather conditions, lighting conditions, the names and telephone numbers of witnesses, and the most precise times and distances that you can establish.
 Include a diagram that shows the point of impact and the points where the vehicles came to rest.

 Then, periodically, add notes about your claim.
 Basically, you want your entries to answer the question "How has this accident affected my life?"
 You can keep the diary in any form that you are comfortable using.
 Write it on a paper tablet, save it in a three-ring binder or make it a document on your computer/device.
 But, one way or another, keep the diary.

 Simply put, you should make an entry in your car accident diary as often as you have something to report.
 Initially, your entries will probably be more frequent (daily perhaps).
 Later, as your recovery progresses and your accident has less of an impact on your day-to-day life, you'll probably find yourself making fewer entries.
 But try to record at least one entry per week until your car insurance claim or car accident lawsuit is resolved.